zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

     driver: Driver, // driver to take screenshot of
   }

-  type ResultPayload = {
-    image: Buffer | ArrayBuffer | string // image data, if sent as a string should be base64 encoded }
+  type ResultPayload = Buffer | ArrayBuffer | string // image data, if sent as a string should be base64 encoded
   ```
 </details>